In This Article

 Reclined Hamstring Stretch

-Tight hamstrings can be a huge contributor to back pain.
-This stretch can help to loosen built-up upper leg tension.
-This pose will also help relieve lower back pain, sciatica, digestive problems, and menstrual discomfort.
+Tight hamstrings may be a contributor to back pain.
+This stretch is meant to help to loosen built-up upper leg tension.
+This pose has also been claimed to help relieve lower back pain, sciatica, digestive problems, and menstrual discomfort.

 - Start by lying flat on your back.